Regularization Methods for SDP Relaxations in Large Scale Polynomial Optimization: Computational experiments

-For $n=15$, the resulting SDP \reff{sdp:stdsos}-\reff{sdp:momsos} has size $(N,m)= (816,54263)$.
-Solving \reff{sdp:stdsos}-\reff{sdp:momsos} takes about $4$ hours.
-The computed lower bound $f_{sos}^{uc} = 2.1011$ (only four decimal digits are shown).
-Since $\rank(Z^*)=1$, we get a solution (only four decimal digits are shown)

-Its relative error is around $10^{-9}$.
-So it is a global minimizer up to a tiny numerical error. \end{exm}

-\begin{exm}[Random polynomials] We test the performance of Algorithm \ref{alg:Newton-CG} in solving SOS relaxations for minimizing randomly generated polynomials.
-To insure the polynomials have finite global minimum, we generate $f(x)$ randomly as follows
+\begin{exm}[Random polynomials] We test the performance of Algorithm~\ref{alg:Newton-CG} (via {\tt SDPNAL}) in solving SDP relaxations for randomly generated polynomial optimization problems.
+To ensure the existence of a global minimizer, generate $f(x)$ randomly as

-where $f \in \re^{\binom{n+2d-1}{2d-1}}$ is a random vector of Gaussian distribution and $F \in \re^{\binom{n+d-1}{d} \times \binom{n+d-1}{d}}$ is a random matrix of Gaussian distribution.
-Here $[x^d]$ denotes the vector of monomials of degree equaling $d$.
-The generated $f(x)$ almost always has a finite global minimum.
-The computational results are listed in Tables~\ref{UCtab:rand:deg=4}-\ref{UCtab:rand:deg=10}.
-The first column is the number of variables; the second column is the size of the resulting SDP \reff{sdp:stdsos}-\reff{sdp:momsos}; the third column is the number of instances generated; the fourth column is the maximum, median, and minimum time consumed by the computer; and the last column is the maximum, median, and minimum relative errors of obtained solutions.
+where $f/F$ is a Gaussian random vector/matrix of a proper dimension.
+Here $[x^d]$ denotes the vector of monomials of degree equal to $d$.
+The computational results are shown in Tables~\ref{UCtab:rand:deg=4}-\ref{UCtab:rand:deg=10}.
+There $\#$Inst denotes the number of randomly generated instances, and $(N,m)$ denotes the size of the corresponding SDP relaxation \reff{sdp:stdsos}-\reff{sdp:momsos}.

-When $f(x)$ has degree $4$ ($d=2$), the computational results are in Table~\ref{UCtab:rand:deg=4}.
-As we can see, SOS relaxation \reff{opt:stdsos} is solved quite well.
-For $n=20\sim 30$, solving \reff{sdp:stdsos}-\reff{sdp:momsos} takes a couple of minutes; for $n=40\sim 50$, it takes a couple of hours; for $n=60\sim 80$, it takes about five to thirty hours; for $n=90$, it takes about sixty hours; for $n=100$, it takes about one week.

-When $f(x)$ has degree $6$ ($d=3$), the computational results are in Table~\ref{UCtab:rand:deg=6}.
-For $n=15$, solving \reff{sdp:stdsos}-\reff{sdp:momsos} takes about forty to ninety minutes; for $n=20$, it takes about ten to twenty five hours; for $n=25$, it takes about one hundred hours.

-When $f(x)$ has degree $8$ ($d=4$), the computational results are in Table~\ref{UCtab:rand:deg=8}.
-For $n=10$, solving \reff{sdp:stdsos}-\reff{sdp:momsos} takes about one or two hours; for $n=12$, it takes about thirteen hours; for $n=25$, it takes about two hundred hours.

-When $f(x)$ has degree $10$ ($d=5$), the computational results are in Table~\ref{UCtab:rand:deg=10}.
-For $n=6$, solving \reff{sdp:stdsos}-\reff{sdp:momsos} takes a couple of minutes; for $n=8$, it takes about a couple of hours; for $n=9$, it takes about ten to twenty hours; for $n=10$, it takes about seventy hours.

-For polynomials generated in this example, SOS relaxation \reff{opt:stdsos} is very successful in solving \reff{uc:minf(x)} globally.
-For all the generated instances, the optimal $Z^*s$ have rank one, and highly accurate global optimal solutions with tiny errors are found.
-This is consistent with the computational results shown in \cite{PS01}.
-The computational results demonstrate that Algorithm \ref{alg:Newton-CG} is very efficient in solving SOS relaxations for large scale polynomial optimization.
-Significantly bigger problems would be solved very well.
-A quartic polynomial optimization with $100$ variables would be solved on a regular computer.
-This is almost impossible by applying prior existing SOS solvers using interior point type methods.